-Our SENCO has 13 years Teaching experience and 6 years experience in this role.
+Our SENDCo has 15 years teaching experience and 7 years experience in the role of SENDCo.
 She is a qualified teacher of Drama and English.
-Mrs Norbury also hold the NASENco Award which is a legal requirement for all SENDco's.
+Mrs Norbury also holds the NASENco Award which is a legal requirement for all SENDCo's.
 Mrs Norbury is also a qualified Access Arrangement Assessor and holds the CCET and CPTA3 qualifications and is a registered member of the BPS.
-She is currently allocated 12 hours a week to manage SEN provision and the HUB.
+She is currently allocated 23 hours a week to carry out responsibilities relating to the SEN provision within Wellington.